by Sirius Fourside

 - Expected yields: 10oz to 2lbs+

-And just like a hard hat (or a hat of any type, really), it’s very uncomfortable to wear one if it’s too small.
-Similarly, cannabis plants don’t like spaces that are too small for their root requirements.
+And just like a hard hat (or any hat, really), it’s uncomfortable to wear if it’s too small.
+Similarly, cannabis plants don’t like spaces that are too small for their roots.
 Limiting the size of a plant’s container has a direct effect on the maximum size of the plant, and thus, its maximum yields.

 Note: Container size is a major limiting factor to final plant size in soil, but DWC/hydroponics containers are not counted in this group.
-Although root space matters in hydroponics, the rules aren’t the same and larger yields can be obtained from a relatively small space.
+Although root space matters in hydroponics to some extent, the rules aren’t the same and larger yields can be obtained from a relatively small root space.

 - Solo cups are great for stealth or people that aren’t ready to start purchasing equipment to grow.
 Expect plants grown in these to be tiny!